-Now, you can make them as flavourful as you like, if you’d rather not have them plain.
+Now, you can make them as flavourful as you like, if you'd rather not have them plain.
 If you go for the savoury version, feel free to add any seeds of your choice: caraway seeds, poppy seeds, sesame seeds are just a few examples.

-For a sweet version, increase the amount of sugar to half a cup, then add some lemon extract and zest, or vanilla extract, cinnamon, or coat them in honey and chopped walnuts, the posibilities are endless here.
+For a sweet version, increase the amount of sugar to half a cup, then add some lemon extract and zest, or vanilla extract, cinnamon, or coat them in honey and chopped walnuts, the possibilities are endless here.

 If you’ve liked my SOFT HOMEMADE PRETZELS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.